ACME-MG/moga_neml/README.md

 git clone --recursive https://github.com/Argonne-National-Laboratory/neml.git
 ```

 After installing NEML using the official instructions, add NEML to the system path.
-In other words, go to your home directory, and add the following line to the `.bashrc` file.
+You can do this by going to your home directory, adding the following line to the `.bashrc` file or the `.profile` file, and restarting the terminal.

 ```
 export PYTHONPATH=<path_to_neml>:$PYTHONPATH
 ```

+Please replace `<path_to_neml>` with the absolute path to the installed NEML folder.

 ## Repository Structure